hpe-storage/co-deployments/helm/charts/hpe-flexvolume-driver/README.md

   - OpenShift 3.10, 3.11 (4.x will not be supported, see [CSI Helm chart](../hpe-csi-driver)
   - More distributions will be listed as tests are ongoing
 - Recent Ubuntu, CentOS or RHEL compute nodes connected to their respective official package repositories

+Depending on which `pluginType` is being used, other prerequisites and requirements may apply.

+### HPE Nimble Storage (nimble)
+- NimbleOS 5.0.8 or later

 ## Configuration & Installation
 The following table lists the configurable parameters of the HPE FlexVolume Driver chart and their default values.